kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-04-change-max-in-flight-in-sub.md

 ---

 In this tutorial, you learn how to set idle "in-flight messages" limit in Kyma Subscriptions.
-The "in-flight messages" config defines the number of events that Eventing forwards in parallel to the sink, without waiting for a response.
+The "in-flight messages" config defines the number of events that Kyma Eventing forwards in parallel to the sink, without waiting for a response.

 ## Prerequisites

-Follow the [prerequisites steps](../../02-get-started/04-trigger-workload-with-event.md#prerequisites) mentioned in the getting-started guide.
+Follow the [prerequisites steps](../../02-get-started/04-trigger-workload-with-event.md#prerequisites) in the Getting Started guide.

 ## Create a Function